 After the typhoon in which Sato learns the true heroism of Miyagi and Daniel, Sato comes with a work crew to rebuild the village and asks for Miyagi's forgiveness for all the trouble he caused.
 To that, Miyagi warmly responds, "Oh Sato, nothing to forgive."

-- During the typhoon, Daniel saved a little girl who got caught in the local tower during a typhoon which triggered both Sato's Heel-Face Turn and his rejection of Chozen.
+During the typhoon, Daniel saved a little girl who got caught in the local tower during a typhoon which triggered both Sato's HeelFace Turn, going so far as to insist on helping Daniel, and his rejection of Chozen.
 Later, in a local celebration Daniel attempts to follow the little girl as she perfoms a traditional dance...

-- Daniel's birthday celebration at Mr. Miyagi's home in the first film was rife with this, as it showed that Daniel meant much more to Mr. Miyagi than just a student.
-When he took him to the driveway and said, "choose" the look on Daniel's face was nothing short of amazing.
+Daniel's birthday celebration at Mr. Miyagi's home in the first film was rife with this, as it showed that Daniel meant much more to Mr. Miyagi than just a student.
+When he took him to the driveway where he kept his collection of cars and simply said, "choose" the look on Daniel's face was nothing short of amazing.

 Miyagi: Hope confusion end soon, Daniel-san.
 Miyagi heart empty without you.

 The ending of the third film, where Daniel hugs Miyagi happily.
 Also, before the final round, Daniel makes a point of bowing to Miyagi out of respect, and as an apology for being at odds with him during the event of the movie; Miyagi bows in return.